explosion/spaCy/website/docs/usage/projects.md

 ### Dependencies and outputs {#deps-outputs}

 Each command defined in the `project.yml` can optionally define a list of dependencies and outputs.
-These are the files the commands requires and creates.
+These are the files the command requires and creates.
 For example, a command for training a model may depend on a [`config.cfg`](/usage/training#config) and the training and evaluation data, and it will export a directory `model-best`, containing the best model, which you